hyperupcall-experiments/d/README.md

 [dotfiles.c](https://github.com/hyperupcall/dotfiles/blob/trunk/os-unix/data/dotfiles.c).
 Later I'll probably support some sort of `get_configuration()` to allow the use of runtime shenanigans.

-Whenever you edit, you must run `d compile` to compile the C program into a shared object file.
-It'll be dynamically loaded on subsequent invocations.
-Maybe I'll add a file watcher sometime.

 Now, you can use `d` like any other dotfile manager: